awsdocs/aws-single-sign-on-user-guide/doc_source/user-device-registration.md

            1. Choose **show secret key**, and then enter that secret key into your MFA app\.
 **Important**
-When you configure an MFA device for AWS SSO, we recommend that you save a copy of the QR code or secret key *in a secure place*\.
+When you configure an MFA device for IAM Identity Center, we recommend that you save a copy of the QR code or secret key *in a secure place*\.
 This can help if you lose the phone or have to reinstall the MFA authenticator app\.
 If either of those things happen, you can quickly reconfigure the app to use the same MFA configuration\.

      1. On the **Set up the authenticator app** page, under **Authenticator code**, enter the one\-time password that currently appears on the physical MFA device\.
 **Important**